 We’ve reviewed our membership grades in line with our charitable objects and strategic goal to enhance the global occupational safety and health profession, as part of IOSH’s WORK 2022 strategy.
 The world of work has changed significantly since our grades were last set (in 2006) and OSH professionals are faced with more complex challenges, which require a broader set of skills, knowledge and behaviours.
 That’s why we’ve updated the competency framework and the membership grades review was the logical next step, which feels even more timely in light of the global pandemic.
 Employers and employees will be relying on OSH professionals more than ever to navigate the ‘new normal’ in the workplace so it’s vital that IOSH grades are current and relevant.

-Nothing will change until the new grades and entry requirements are introduced this year.
 As some changes to the membership grades structure require amendments to our Byelaws, which members voted to accept at the AGM, we’ll await Privy Council’s decision on the changes and update members on the timing of new grades in due course.
 There will be a transition period of 12 months from the date on which the new grades are launched, to allow members to complete the required CPD and Ethics Certificate (if applicable).

 The final membership structure was subject to scrutiny and approval in stages.
 The Board of Trustees agreed that it should be implemented in full however, some changes required minor amendments to our Byelaws.
 Members voted to accept these Byelaw changes at the AGM and we will now submit final documents to Privy Council for its approval.
 Please refer to the timeline which can be accessed via the link in the page below these FAQs.
 A detailed account of the governance process can be found here.

 Important work continues at pace in the background and good progress has been made on the systems and content required to implement the changes, with extensive user testing planned in the near future.